-Construction has had a very difficult few years, but finally seems to have turned a corner with a return to employment growth.
-This is supported by the latest Ulster Bank PMI which reports overall construction output increasing at its fastest rate in 4 years.
+by the latest Ulster Bank PMI which reports overall construction output increasing at its fastest rate in 4 years.
 Although construction costs continue to rise, the rate of increase is at its slowest pace in nearly 4 years, with the 2024 average tender price inflation rate expected to fall to 3.1% [7].
-NI construction costs remain significantly above the global average, with an International Construction Cost Index 2024 score of 145 [8] (a score of 100 represents the global average).
-Encouragingly, Belfast's index score is significantly lower than other parts of these islands, London (score of 223, the highest globally), Edinburgh (169), Cardiff (167) and Dublin (163).
-Global supply chain issues post-Covid followed by the war in Ukraine set the backdrop for many of these cost issues, but longer term net zero regulations also continue to add to construction costs.
+NI construction costs remain significantly above the with global International average, an Construction Cost Index 2024 score of 145 [8] (a score of 100 represents the global average).
+Encouragingly, Belfast's index significantly lower than other parts of these islands, London (score of 223, the highest globally), Edinburgh (169), Cardiff (167) and Dublin followed by the war in Ukraine set the backdrop for many of these cost issues, but longer term net zero regulations also continue to add to construction costs.
 Lastly, Construction is also amongst the most sensitive to interest rates, and as the Bank of England starts its process of adopting a more accommodative monetary policy, demand in areas such as domestic new build could start to recover [9].
+Private Sector Services The prospects for Retail had been negative for some time with the shift to online shopping and the persistence of working from home impacting urban centres.
+However, employment growth has returned and although not back to pre-pandemic levels, job numbers have increased by almost 0.5% in the 12 months to March 2024.
+There remains mixed evidence on the levels of footfall with Belfast City Council reporting a 7.5% increase in average footfall between November 2022 and November 2023 (equivalent to weekly footfall increase of approximately 50k [10]).